amina200003/Biogpt_QA/README.md

 ## 📖 Definitions of cognitive bias
 - Omission bias occurs when relevant information in a given situation is neglected or ignored.
 - Overconfidence bias, on the other hand, refers to an overestimation of the accuracy of one’s own knowledge or judgments.
-- confirmation bias refers to the tendency to search for, interpret or remember information in a way that confirms one’s initial beliefs or hypotheses.
+- Confirmation bias refers to the tendency to search for, interpret or remember information in a way that confirms one’s initial beliefs or hypotheses.

 ## 🚀 Key Features
 - **Merging 4 medical QA datasets**: PubMedQA,MedQuad,MedicationQA,MedQA-USMLE